A Answers (3)

 People with paranoid schizophrenia can be difficult to deal with.
 They are often suspicious of others.
 Their illness causes them to worry about others’ ulterior motives.
 They become obsessed and concerned that harm is coming their way.
 If you are unsure of how to care for someone with paranoid schizophrenia, know that this is okay.
 Like parents caring for a newborn baby, it is normal to feel exhausted and completely confused at times.
 It takes a lot of strength, love, and patience to do what you are doing.
 When caring for anyone, especially those with schizophrenia, it’s important to understand the disease in general and the characteristics associated with the subtype.
 It can help to sit in on appointments to see what the doctor or therapists talk about.
 They may be able to help you, too, by giving you tips or signs and symptoms to look out for.
 If this is not possible, seek out family therapy or group therapy opportunities.
 You and your loved one can go together, discuss the illness, and learn ways for both of you to cope.

-And don’t forget to share the love!
-Continuing to dish out love and acceptance makes a world of difference.And one more thing, don’t forget to take care of yourself.
+And one more thing, don’t forget to take care of yourself.
 Managing your stress and ensuring your well-being makes caring for loved ones much easier and more effective, so don’t be afraid to ask for help.
 You may be able to get more tips from support groups for family members of patients with mental illnesses.